Hallur20/GutenbergDatabaseExamProject/README.md

 <h1>Introduction <g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji></h1>

-<p>This is our solution for the <a href="https://github.com/datsoftlyngby/soft2019spring-databases/tree/master/Exam"> Gutenberg project </a>.
-We have used Java as the programming language and the two databases used are MySQL and MongoDB.
+<p>This is our solution to the <a href="https://github.com/datsoftlyngby/soft2019spring-databases/tree/master/Exam"> Gutenberg project </a>.
+We have used Java as programming language and the two databases used are MySQL and MongoDB.
 </p>
 <p>We chose to use a command-line interface (using Scanner in Java) as the user interface of our application, which is used to execute the queries in our application.</p>